nhejazi/almost-surely/content/post/its-all-in-a-name.md

 +++
-date: "2016-02-22"
+date = "2016-02-22"
-author: "Nima Hejazi"
+author = "Nima Hejazi"
-title: "it's all in a name"
+title = "it's all in a name"
-summary: ""
+summary = ""
-comments: false
+comments = false
-status: final
+status = final

 +++